machinescream/worker_manager/README.md

 ## Cancelable Tasks
 Worker Manager provides a cancellation functionality through the Cancelable class and its `cancel` method.
 This feature allows developers to free up resources when they are no longer needed, improving the app's performance and responsiveness.

+## Gentle Cancellation
+In addition to the standard cancellation method, Worker Manager offers a more gentle approach to cancellation.
+This new feature, `executeGentle`, does not immediately terminate the Dart isolate but instead provides a lambda function that can be called periodically within the task to check if it should be cancelled.
+This allows tasks to clean up and terminate gracefully.

 ## Inter-Isolate Communication
 The library supports communication between isolates with the `executeWithPort` method.
 This feature enables sending progress messages or other updates between isolates, providing more control over your tasks.